 I'm no professional DJ, but I know a guy.
 I could pretend that makes me in some way qualified to evaluate a piece of software intended for people like him, but I usually tune out whenever he starts talking specifics about work.
 Hey, it doesn't matter how cool your job is.
 Work is work.

 Getting to the point, DJiT has released a music mixer intended for professional DJs.
 The app, edjing Pro, was apparently designed by DJs themselves to place a direct emphasis on mixing.
+Adding tracks is supposedly effortless, and the app's interface keeps just as much information displayed on-screen as necessary.

 Apple's platform has long been the king when it comes to music performance and production apps, but that might be changing.
 Algoriddim has developed a version of the popular djay 2 turntable app for Android, and you can buy it today.
 Not only that, but Algoriddim says it has managed to deal with Android's famous audio latency issues in this app, making it suitable for all your turntable needs.